eclipse-tractusx/eclipse-tractusx.github.io/docs/oss/code-reviews.md

 - Check if new third-party libraries are used:
   - are they also been added to the DEPENDENCIES file,
   - all libraries should have the status approved,
-  - if there are any with status restricted look if issue numbers are listed in the DEPENDENCIES file.
-  - Libraries with the status "rejected" cannot be accepted.
+  - if there are any with status restricted look if issue numbers are listed in the DEPENDENCIES file.    - Libraries with the status "rejected" cannot be accepted.
 - Check if IP issues are opened

-Step 2 - OSS governance review (made by a committer)
+## Step 2 - final review (made by a committer)

 - Check if the Content Review was succesfull and adequately documented.
 If not, you have the right to give back the review request.
 - Double Check for meaningful and descriptive commit messages